cslant-community/.github/profile/README.md

-# Welcome to LbilTech's! 👋
+# Welcome to CSlant! 👋